H4x0rModdz/RedShark.Api/README.md

 ## Overview

 Welcome to **Red-Shark**, the open-source social media platform that dares to be different!
 Here, user safety and privacy aren’t just buzzwords—they’re our core mission.
 Tired of social networks treating you like a product?
 Red-Shark is your safe harbor.
 At our social network, your privacy isn't a feature—it's a promisse.
 Say goodbye to hidden agendas and take control of your digital experience right now.
 Plus, it’s completely free and driven by community creativity.
-Think of it as the social media mashup of your dreams, where you decide what happens next. (mexer na parte do não é um app, pois é uma forma de perder confiança no produto)
+Think of it as the social media mashup of your dreams, where you decide what happens next.

-## Why Contribute

 Jumping into Red-Shark isn’t just about writing code—it’s about joining a movement.
 Here’s why you should roll up your sleeves and dive in: